cap-js-community/feature-toggle-library/docs/usage/index.md

 ## Initialization for CAP Projects

-You will use this library as a [cds-plugin](https://cap.cloud.sap/docs/node.js/cds-plugins).
-So your initialization settings are in `package.json`.
+CAP projects, will use the library as a [cds-plugin](https://cap.cloud.sap/docs/node.js/cds-plugins).
+Their initialization settings are in `package.json`.
 For example:

 ```json
 {